 Rating: 9/10

 Simple, clean, and functional.
-The white V-neck uniform keeps it classic.
-No back lettering gives it a sharp, respectful vibe.
-The shoes blend into the look without being bulky.
-Everything matches in feel and style.
-If you like tradition with a modern edge, this design hits the mark.
+The white V-neck uniform (dobok) keeps it traditional.
+No unnecessary back lettering gives it a sharp, respectful vibe.
+The Taekwondo shoes blend into the set without being bulky.
+Everything matches in look and feel.
+If you like tradition with a modern edge, this design delivers.

 Performance